How to Consolidate Debt: 3 Steps to Debt Consolidation

-- Cheapest solution: Are you willing to face harsh collection practices in order to save the most money?
+- Cheapest solution: Are you willing to face harsh collection practices to save the most money?

 - Earliest solution: How important is it for you to find a solution that will get you out of debt as quickly as possible?

 - Stress: How well do you handle stress?
-Can you deal with creditor's collection calls?
+Can you deal with the creditor's collection calls?

 Step III: Choosing a Debt Consolidation Option

 The third step to learning how to consolidate debt can be the hardest.
 You must choose a solution.
-Making the smartest decision is easier when you are properly prepared.
-That is why it is crucial that you know the pros and cons of each option available and understand your own goals, priorities, and capabilities.
-Careful preparation leads you to asking the right questions of any professional firm you consider.
+Making the smartest decision is easier when you are adequately prepared.
+That is why you must know the pros and cons of each option available and understand your own goals, priorities, and capabilities.
+Careful preparation leads you to ask the right questions of any professional firm you consider.
 It also gives you the framework to gauge how likely you will be to see the solution through to completion, whether you use professional help or work the problem on your own, and find a debt relief solution best suited to your needs.
 The bottom line- debt consolidation and staying debt free is up to you.